12 unforgettable experiences to enjoy in Indonesia

 7. Swim with manta rays

-You can see it in several places in Indonesia, but each time, it is the same wonder.
+You can see them in several places across Indonesia, but every single time, the feeling is the same: pure amazement.

-We were lucky to meet some at Nusa Penida and also at Raja Ampat, both when snorkeling and diving.
+We were lucky enough to swim with them in both Nusa Penida and Raja Ampat, while snorkeling and diving.

-In Raja Ampat, we went back several times, on different spots.
-When diving, the experience is even more magical: you stay put at the bottom, you observe... and you wait for the rays to dance around us.
-A silent, majestic ballet.
+In Raja Ampat, we went back several times to different spots.
+And honestly, diving there feels even more magical.
+You stay still at the bottom, observe quietly… and wait for the mantas to come dance around you.
+A silent and majestic ballet.

-In Nusa Penida, it's more accessible but it can get busy depending on the season.
-So if you can, try to leave early in the morning or outside of tourist peaks.
+In Nusa Penida, it’s more accessible, but it can also get crowded depending on the season.
+So if you can, try to go early in the morning or outside peak tourist periods.

 {{divider}}